Ayam Penyet: Indonesian Smashed Chicken in Chili Sambal

 7. Oil for frying.

-Therefore, I put in tomatoes to increase the amount of chilli sambal.
-And to decrease the chilli heat at the same time.
+Therefore, I put in tomatoes to increase the amount of chili sambal.
+And decrease the chili heat at the same time.

-But if you are a true chilli lover, you can omit the tomato.
-And use twice as much the big red chillies for this recipe.
+But you can omit the tomato if you are a true chili lover.
+And use twice as many of the big red chilies for this recipe.

-So firstly, you marinate the chicken with tamarind and salt.
-If possible, try to pierce the chicken using a skewer or fork before you marinate.
-This will help the flavour go into the poultry meat better.
+Firstly, you marinate the chicken with tamarind and salt.
+If possible, try to pierce the chicken with a skewer or fork before marinating.
+This will help the flavor penetrate the poultry better.

-Or, if you want to use a very traditional way like the original recipe, you can also use the same spice as Indonesian Ayam Goreng Bumbu (spicy fried chicken)
+Or, if you want to use a traditional approach like the original recipe, you can use the same spices as in Indonesian Ayam Goreng Bumbu (spicy fried chicken)

 Then you cook the chicken.
-There are three ways of cooking the chicken to make Ayam Penyet.
+There are three ways to cook chicken for Ayam Penyet.
 Either way is good, so you can choose whichever you like.
-And they are:
+They are:

-1. Deep-fry the chicken until thoroughly cooked, golden brown in colour and slightly crispy on the outside.
+1. Deep-fry the chicken until thoroughly cooked, golden brown, and slightly crispy on the outside.

-2. Double cook and deep-fry the chicken.
-Steam cook the chicken until it is cooked through.
-Once the chicken is cooked through, you heat the oil in a deep frying pan or a wok.
-And deep-fry the chicken until crispy or lightly brown on the outside.
+2. Double-cook and deep-fry the chicken.
+Steam the chicken until cooked through.
+Once the chicken is cooked through, heat the oil in a deep frying pan or a wok.
+And deep-fry the chicken until golden brown and crispy.

 raw chicken with tamarind and salt